 - Azure offers following data redundancy – LRS, ZRS, GRS, GZRS

-- LRS (Locally Redundant Storage) – Sync 3 copies in same data center, less expensive and with least availability
+- LRS (Locally Redundant Storage) – Sync 3 copies in the same data centre, less expensive and with the least availability

-- ZRS (Zone Redundant Storage) – Sync 3 copies in 3 Availability Zones in primary region.
+- ZRS (Zone Redundant Storage) – Sync 3 copies in 3 Availability Zones in the primary region.

-- GRS (Geo Redundant Storage) – It is LRS + Async copy to secondary region.
+- GRS (Geo Redundant Storage) – It is LRS + Async copy to the secondary region.

 - GZRS (Geo Zone Redundant Storage) – ZRS + Async copy of data to secondary region.
-It is most expensive and provide high availability.
+It is the most expensive and provides high availability.

 - Azure Disk with standard HDD is recommended for backup storage.

 - Standard SSD is recommended for lightweight applications.

 - Azure Disk with premium/ Ultra SSD is recommended for production uses.